SchulzLab/TEPIC/README.md

 * -y Flag indicating whether the entire gene body should be annotated with TF affinities.
 A window of half the size of the -w option will be additionaly considered upstream of the genes TSS.
 * -l Flag to be set if affinities should not be normalised by peak length.
 * -u Flag to be set if peak features for peak length and peak counts should not be generated.
+* -q Parameter to be set if only peak features should be generated (default FALSE).
 * -x If -d or -n is used together with this flag, the original (Decay-)Scaling formulation of TEPIC is used to compute gene-TF scores.
 * -m Path to a tab delimited file containing the length of the used PSEMs.
 This is incorporated in normalising peak length.
 * -z Flag indicating that the output of TEPIC should be zipped.